EdwinVW/dapr-workshop/README.md

 ### Prerequisites

-Make sure you have the following prerequisites installed on your machine:
+In order to get most value out of the workshop, make sure you have the prerequisites installed on your machine before the workshop starts.
+Install the General prerequisites first.
+Then, select the technology stack you are going to use for executing the workshop assignments and install the prerequisites for that technology stack.

+#### General

 - Git ([download](https://git-scm.com/))
 - Visual Studio Code ([download](https://code.visualstudio.com/download)) with at least the following extensions installed: